 Kitty Kentuck bought property in Portland, but went to jail for repeated liquor offenses from 1846-1851.
 Neal Dow’s estranged cousin John Neal defended her, and the two men attacked each other in the newspaper.
 Neal called her ‘a poor, but generous, kind-hearted Irish woman.’
-Dow countered she kept ‘a notorious groggery’ that caused police more trouble than any other.
+Dow then countered she kept ‘a notorious groggery’ that caused police more trouble than any other.

 Kitty remarried, continued to bootleg and ran a sailor’s boardinghouse and brothel.
 Every deep-sea sailor supposedly knew the lyrics to a song about the pleasures one could find at Kitty’s.
 She spent time in the county jail for prostitution, and her building burned in the Portland fire of 1866.
-She built a shanty where she was found dead, presumably murdered.
+She then built a shanty where she died, presumably murdered.
 Police suspected Kitty’s son Michael of killing her, but never charged him.

 Images: Whitehall PD-US, https://en.wikipedia.org/w/index.php?curid=21354546; modern Whitehall, By JERRYE & ROY KLOTZ MD – Own work, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=23611134; Lockwood Mathews Mansion By Noroton at the English language Wikipedia, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=6199774; Millville Lock courtesy Library of Congress.
 Arthur birthplace By Gerald L. Hann – camera, Attribution, https://commons.wikimedia.org/w/index.php?curid=37860210 This story about Irish landmarks was updated in 2023.